api3dao/old-api3-docs/docs/airnode/v0.4/README.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 Airnode is a serverless oracle node implemented with a "set and forget" philosophy.
-Airnode is composed of two parts: the off-chain **Airnode** (a.k.a.
-"the node") deployed as self hosted or cloud provider functions (e.g., AWS or GCP) and the on-chain **protocol contract** AirnodeRrp.sol.
+Airnode is composed of two parts: the off-chain **Airnode** (a.k.a. "the node") deployed as self-hosted or cloud provider functions (e.g., AWS or GCP) and the on-chain **protocol contract** AirnodeRrp.sol.

 > ![2-parts](./assets/images/summary-airnode-2-parts.png) <br/><br/>
 >
-> <p class="diagram-line" style="color:gray;">Airnode is composed of two parts: the off-chain Airnode (a.k.a. "the node") deployed usually as cloud provider functions (e.g., AWS or GCP) and the on-chain protocol contract  AirnodeRrp.sol.</p>
+> <p class="diagram-line" style="color:gray;">Airnode consists of two parts:
+the off-chain Airnode (a.k.a. "the node"), usually deployed as a set of cloud provider functions (e.g., AWS or GCP), and the on-chain protocol contract  AirnodeRrp.sol.</p>

-At its core, **Airnode** brings the ability for API providers to easily run their own _oracle nodes_.
-This allows them to provide their data on-chain, without an intermediary, to any _decentralized app_ \(dApp\) interested in their services.
+At its core, **Airnode** lets API providers easily run their own _oracle nodes_.
+That way, they can provide data to any on-chain _decentralized app_ \(dApp\) that's interested in their services, all without an intermediary.

 At the heart of this mechanism sits **Airnode**, an open-source oracle node.
 It's designed to be easily deployed by any API provider with almost no maintenance.
-Because of Airnode, dApp developers can write _smart contracts_ to interact with the on-chain data of API providers.
+Airnode lets dApp developers write _smart contracts_ that interact with the on-chain data of API providers.

-Airnode is designed with mechanisms to remove the on-chain or off-chain concerns of API providers.
-The set-and-forget framework of Airnode is all about ease of implementation.
+Airnode is designed with mechanisms that eliminate both on-chain and off-chain concerns of API providers.
+The set-and-forget framework of Airnode is all about its ease of implementation.

 ::: tip

-Learn more about the Airnode experience.
-Read Section 4 of the
-<a href="/api3-whitepaper-v1.0.2.pdf#Airnode:%20A%20Node%20Designed%20for%20First-Party%20Oracles" target="_api3-whitepaper">API3
-Whitepaper</a>, _Airnode: A Node Designed for First-Party Oracles_
+If you want to learn more about the Airnode experience, read Section 4 of the <a href="/api3-whitepaper-v1.0.2.pdf#Airnode:%20A%20Node%20Designed%20for%20First-Party%20Oracles" target="_api3-whitepaper">API3 Whitepaper</a>, _Airnode: A Node Designed for First-Party Oracles_.

 :::

 ## Designed for First-Party Oracles

 First-party oracles are integral to the API3 solution.
-This means each API is served by an oracle that is operated by the entity that owns the API, rather than a third party.
-This doc discusses the benefits of using first-party oracles, why it is not feasible for API providers to operate their own oracles with current available solutions and how to solve this problem with Airnode.
+This means that each API is served by an oracle that is operated by the owner of an API  instead of a third party.

+This doc discusses the benefits of using first-party oracles, the reasons why it is not feasible for API providers to operate their own oracles with the solutions that are currently available, and how to solve this problem with Airnode.

 ## Benefits of Disintermediation

 There is a simple solution to intermediaries: First-party oracles; that is, oracles operated by the API providers themselves.
 API providers operating their own oracles means they would be signing their responses with their private keys at the smart contract platform protocol-level, which is the best proof that the data is not tampered with.
 Moreover, first-party oracles are private by default, as a third party cannot observe the raw data from the API being processed, which allows them to be used in a wider variety of use cases natively.

-A data feed composed of first-party oracles would be more cost-efficient compared to one employing middlemen, as one needs to pay middlemen both for their services and to incentivize them against attacking the data feed (referred to as the middleman tax).
+A data feed composed of first-party oracles would be more cost-efficient compared to one employing middlemen, as one needs to pay middlemen both fortheir services and to incentivize them against attacking the data feed (referred to as the middleman tax).
 In addition, a data feed composed of first-party oracles will need fewer oracles, as it would not need over-redundant decentralization at the oracle level to protect against attacks from third-parties.
 Assuming that each API is typically served by at least two third-party oracles, data feeds powered by first-party oracles would be at least 50% more efficient in terms of gas costs, by a conservative estimate.

 First-party oracles also provide much needed transparency in terms of the data source and the degree of decentralization.
 Since each API provider will operate an oracle—which will be visible on-chain—the number of oracles serving a data feed will accurately represent how decentralized it is, as there is a one-to-one mapping between oracle and data source.
 Furthermore, the API providers would publish their on-chain identities through off-chain channels, which would allow the users to verify whose data they are consuming at a given time.

 Finally, having the API providers operate the oracles helps solves the legal issues as the API services no longer need to be licensed to a third party and the API providers receive the entire revenue.
 Furthermore, this solves the rent-seeking third-party oracles problem, and allows the funds to be redirected to the group that is doing the heavy lifting, the API providers.
 Incentivizing API providers aligns their financial interests with the ones of the API3 ecosystem, resulting in a strong mutual bond between the two.

 ## Off-Chain Signing of Data

 There is a hybrid solution that still depends on third-party oracles, yet does not let them tamper with the data.
 In this scheme, the API provider signs their data with their private key off-chain and serves it over a regular API endpoint.
 Third party oracles call this endpoint to get the signed data and post it to the chain.
 The authenticity of the data — that it is not tampered with by the third party oracles — can then be verified on-chain using the public key of the API provider.

 Although it eliminates the risk of data tampering at the oracle level, this solution is essentially a half-measure.
 By depending on third-party oracles, it continues suffering from the ecosystem issues caused by depending on third-party oracles, and, in addition, requires modifications at the API-side to implement off-chain signing.
 This results in a severely limited API selection even compared to the regular third party oracle based solutions, and restricts the ecosystem growth potential of the solution to the application-scale.

 ## Barriers to API Providers Operating Oracles

 During work from the past, API3 communicated with API providers extensively and observed the following barriers to oracle onboarding and operation:

 1. Traditional API providers are typically not more familiar with blockchain technologies than the general public.
 This applies even for the ones that